 Health Equity Now: Public Health Takeaways

-Editor’s note: In November, Azra Thakur, Dylan Galos, and Amanda Hane on Ripple Effects Mapping from the project at the American Public Health Association conference in San Diego.
+Editor’s note: In November, Azra Thakur, Dylan Galos, and Amanda Hane presented their work on Ripple Effects Mapping from the Health Equity in Prevention project at the American Public Health Association conference in San Diego.
 The focus of this year’s conference was “Creating the Healthiest Nation: Health Equity Now.”
 This was their first time attending the conference, so we asked Azra, Dylan, and Amanda to share some highlights and takeaways.